bcgov/public-cloud-techdocs/docs/azure/best-practices/be-mindful.md

 In the future, once [Express Route](../upcoming-features/express-route.md) is available, you will also be able to access these resources from the on-premises network or through a VPN.

+## Custom DNS Zones

+In some scenarios, you may have a need to create a custom DNS Zone.
+Generally, this is not recommended, as the Azure Landing Zones are already configured with centralized custom Private DNS Zones for the Azure services.
+However, when working with third-party services (ie. Confluent Cloud), we might not have a Private DNS Zone for the specific service.

+If this is your scenario, please submit a [Public Cloud Support request](https://citz-do.atlassian.net/servicedesk/customer/portal/3), so that the Cloud Pathfinder team can work with you to create and attach the custom DNS Zone to the central Private DNS Resolver.

+> Note: Attaching your custom Private DNS Zone to your Virtual Network (VNet) will not work, as all DNS queries are routed through the central Private DNS Resolver.

 ## Using Terraform to create Subnets

 If you are using Terraform to create your infrastructure, in particular the subnets within your assigned Virtual Network, please be aware of the following challenge.